Electronics Engineering Technology

 Upon successful completion of this program, the student should be able to:

-- Configure and program a programmable logic controller (PLC) to operate automated equipment.
+- Configure and program a Programmable Logic Controller (PLC) to operate automated equipment incorporating an HMI (Human Machine Interface)

-- Access and utilize technical information sources such as data, books, the Internet, and other people.
+- Access and utilize technical information including: operating manuals, manufacturers data sheets, the internet and other people.

 B.E.
 Mendenhall Jr. Building